Touch Tank

 200-Gallon Touch Tank Experience

-The touch tank is free and open to the public but donations are always welcome.
-All donations support education programs at the Shaw Institute.
+The touch tank is now open to the public!
+Admission is FREE, but donations go a long way helping to provide food for the animals and staff time.
+All donations support maintaining the tank, helping keep its critters healthy, and creating education programs at the Shaw Institute.

 This touch tank is a small part of the Shaw Institute’s mission to inform the public about the importance of the marine ecosystem in Maine and around the world.
 Participants will learn all about the Gulf of Maine and its inhabitants through hands-on learning.
 You’ll get an opportunity to handle and hold different types of invertebrates while learning about their adaptations, diets and habitats.